iffse/pay-respects/config.md

 # - Shell (nix and guix only)
 install_method = "System"

+# Algorithm used for fuzzy searching
+# Options:
+# - TrigramDamerauLevenshtein: More computationally expensive
+# - DamerauLevenshtein: Fast
+search_type = "TrigramDamerauLevenshtein"

+# Minimum characters required to start seaching
+# Avoids false positive when input strings are too short
+seach_threshold = 3

+# Minimum score for the result to be valid: [0,1]
+[trigram]
+minimum_score = 0.271828182845904523536028747135266250

 # Configuring the linguistic distance (Damerau-Levenshtein)
 # - Percentage: How many characters can be different in the suggestion, rounded
 #   to the nearest integer.